Gamification in eLearning: Implementation Guide

 Upon request to a vendor

-ScienceSoft is a global IT consulting and software development company headquartered in McKinney, TX, US.
+ScienceSoft is a global IT consulting and software development company headquartered in McKinney, TX.
+Being ISO 9001 and ISO 27001 certified, we guarantee high-quality IT services and the security of our customers’ data.
 We advise on and implement eLearning solutions with rich gamification features that help increase learners’ engagement and motivation as well as improve knowledge retention.